 Outside security was a car waiting to drive me to the plane.
 Yes, to the plane!

 The best and last part of the First Class Lounge service is to be driven all the way to the plane and being the first to board.
 Rob has done this a few times in Frankfurt when flying First Class with Lufthansa but it was a new experience for me.

 To give an even better idea of what the First Class Lounge is about, I made a short video.
-This is a new experimental Head for Points service (with music by my little brother!)
+This is a new experimental Head for Points service.

 If you want to subscribe to our YouTube channel and be notified about future videos, click here to visit our YouTube channel page.